CartONG/opsmap-icons/README.md

 # opsmap-icons
-Set of OCHA icons for Opsmap applications
+Set of OCHA and custom icons for Opsmap applications